jlaguilargomez/academind-nestjs/README.md

 This project is just a basic API to learn the fundamentals of NestJS.
 I've implemented a simple product market in which you can create, manage, and delete products from it.

+Take a look at the notes in the code.

 Thanks to the (Academind Course)[https://www.youtube.com/watch?v=F_oOtaxb0L8]

 ---